So… why is ‘Mr Greedy’ as hard to read as ‘Of Mice and Men’?

 By Ruth Atkinson, Marketing Assistant

-You might have seen some coverage surrounding our recent ‘What Kids Are Reading’ report about Accelerated Reader book levels.
+Cast your mind back to February 2019.
+You might recall seeing some coverage surrounding our ‘What Kids Are Reading’ report about Accelerated Reader book levels.
 Specifically, news articles with headlines like ‘Mr Greedy “almost as hard to read” as Steinbeck classics’ from BBC news.
 So, what’s going on?
 We’re here to explain.

 Let’s start with a bit of context